 In her blog, Tisiyenji Ngoma, CAMFED Association District Chair in Kasama, Zambia, shares the practical measures she and her peers are leading to support communities during the COVID-19 pandemic.
 Tisiyenji was supported to go to school by CAMFED, and is acting now to secure the rights of girls.

 Dorcas grew up in rural Zambia and was forced to drop out of school due to poverty.
 But then a CAMFED Trained Teacher Mentor identified Dorcas as needing financial support and helped her return to school.
 Today, Dorcas is a university graduate, agriculture expert, and entrepreneur, determined to plow back the benefits of her education to her community.

-Supported by CAMFED to complete secondary school, Dyness graduated in 2018, joined the CAMFED Association of women leaders, and seized the opportunity to be trained as a CAMFED Learner Guide.
+Supported by CAMFED through secondary school, Dyness graduated in 2018, joined the CAMFED Association of women leaders, and seized the opportunity to train as a Learner Guide.
 In her blog she explains how she uses her experience growing up in rural Zambia to support vulnerable children today.

 In her column highlighting climate-related stories for Inside Climate News, Katelyn Weisbrod interviews CAMFED Association Agriculture Guide Harriet Cheelo from Zambia, an example of the power of girls’ education to deliver a new generation of climate leaders.